FIRST TIME IN LONDON TIPS

 Avoid The Holidays

-As a major city and popular travel destination, London is regularly filled with visitors.
-However, during bank holidays and school breaks the number of tourists nearly doubles in size.
+London is regularly filled with visitors as a major city and popular travel destination.
+However, during bank holidays and school breaks, the number of tourists doubles.
 People from other parts of the UK and Europe travel to London for a quick weekend holiday, meaning even more crowds.
 Avoid the busiest months of July & August for your first time in London.

 Set Aside Enough Time

-Get to know London in one day with a sightseeing tour including the Tower of London, changing of the guards with optional London Eye Upgrade.
+Get to know London in one day with a sightseeing tour including the Tower of London, changing of the guards.

 Book in Advance